Metastability for the Curie-Weiss-Potts model with unbounded random interactions: Capacity estimates for the DCWP model

 \subsection{Annealed capacity estimates}

-To further develop the analysis, we proceed with annealed estimates that connect the expectations of key quantities in the DCWP model with their counterparts in the CWP model. \begin{prop} Let $\beta>0$ and for any $N\in\mathbb N$, let $\cA, \cB\subset \cS_N$ be non empty disjoint sets. \begin{enumerate}[(i)] \item Then, as $N \to \infty$,
+We proceed with annealed estimates that relate the expectations of the main quantities in the DCWP model to their counterparts in the CWP model. \begin{proposition} Let $\beta > 0$ and, for each $N \in \mathbb{N}$, let $\mathcal{A}$ and $\mathcal{B}$ be two non-empty, disjoint subsets of $\mathcal{S}_{N}$. \begin{enumerate}[(i)] \item Then, as $N \to \infty$,